On the rail between four seas

 The dynamic growth was also thanks to HHLA’s involvement from the mid-1990s.
 With it, capital expenditure quickly took on new dimensions although the fundamental principle behind Metrans remained the same.
 Containers are quickly moved away from the ports via frequent shuttle connections.
 In the hinterland, they are then sorted at the hub terminals before completing the final mile of their journey to the recipients on “antenna trains” and heavy goods vehicles.

-There is now a closely interwoven network of Metrans rail connections covering the whole area between the Baltic and the Bosporus.
+There is now a closely interwoven network of Metrans rail connections covering the whole area between the North Sea and the Adriatic, the Baltic and the Black Sea.
 Metrans is one of Europe’s leading private rail operators, with most container trains crossing one or more borders.
 As a result, this comes with numerous challenges.

 Central hub: In Dunajska Streda, Slovakia, rail containers are handled day and night.